69MichelleDB/69MichelleDB/README.md

 ###

-<p align="left">I work as a full time programmer specialized in many kinda of databases and specially T-SLQ.
+<p align="left">I work as a full time programmer specialized in many kinds of databases and specially T-SLQ.
 Until recenctly I never considered having and using a personal github account, but better late than never.</p>

 ###